 Generally speaking, the energetic structure of atoms is more complex than just three levels.
-In order to avoid spurious noises processes, the isolation of a near-ideal three-level system is crucial.
-To accomplish this goal we operate the memory in the hyperfine Paschen-Back regime, reached by applying a large, static B-field.
-The resulting decoupling between nuclear spin manifolds, and the large energy level splittings within each manifold caused by the Zeeman effect, allow us to obtain the necessary resolution of individual transitions to address a spectrally well-isolated, ``clean'' three-level lambda-system for storage, as illustrated in Figure~\ref{scheme}(d).
-The magnetic field is applied orthogonally to the propagation axis of the light, a configuration known as Voigt geometry, by a Bruker B-E 10 electromagnet for flexibility in testing (see Fig.~\ref{scheme}(c)).
-In a future miniaturized setup we envision employing a suitably designed permanent magnet akin to what is used in \cite{PoncianoOjeda2020}.
-For a thorough spectroscopic characterization of this regime, information on the viability of state preparation therein, and a broader overview of its usefulness in establishing quantum control in hot vapors we point to our concurrent article \cite{Mottola2023PRA}.
+In order to avoid spurious noise processes such as four-wave mixing, the isolation of a near-ideal three-level system is crucial.
+To accomplish this goal, we operate the memory in the hyperfine Paschen-Back regime, reached by applying a large, static B-field.
+The resulting decoupling between nuclear spin manifolds and the large energy level splittings within each manifold caused by the Zeeman effect allow us to obtain the necessary resolution of individual transitions to address a spectrally well-isolated, clean, three-level $\Lambda$-system for storage, as illustrated in Fig.~\ref{scheme}(d).
+The magnetic field is applied orthogonally to the propagation axis of the light, a configuration known as Voigt geometry, by a Bruker B-E 10 electromagnet for flexibility in testing [see Fig.~\ref{scheme}(c)].
+In a future miniaturized setup, we envision employing a suitably designed permanent magnet akin to what is used in \cite{PoncianoOjeda2020}.
+For a thorough spectroscopic characterization of this regime, information on the viability of state preparation therein, and a broader overview of its usefulness in establishing quantum control in hot vapors, we point to our companion paper \cite{Mottola2023PRA}.

 The memory operates on the $^{87}$Rb D$_2$ line at \SI{780}{\nano\meter} in a $\SI{1.06}{\tesla}$ magnetic field.
 The vapor cell is filled with enriched $^{87}$Rb (abundance $\leq \SI{90}{\percent}$) and about \SI{11}{\milli\bar} of Ar buffer gas to impede atomic motion.
 The fabrication process of such MEMS type cells is described in \cite{DiFrancesco2010,Pellaton2012}.
-The cell is sandwiched by two \SI{2}{\milli\meter}-thick pieces of RG9 filter glass (see Fig.~\ref{scheme}(b)) and heated with two multimode, telecom lasers in order to increase the Rb vapor pressure and reach moderate optical depths.
-With this heating technique we can achieve atomic temperatures $>\SI{130}{\degreeCelsius}$.
+The cell is sandwiched by two \SI{2}{\milli\meter}-thick pieces of RG9 filter glass [see Fig.~\ref{scheme}(b)] and heated with two multimode, telecom lasers in order to increase the Rb vapor pressure and reach moderate optical depths.
+With this heating technique, we can achieve atomic temperatures $>\SI{130}{\degreeCelsius}$.